horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 $$\text{If } x=\sin{\operatorname{am}u} \text{, then } y=\frac{U}{V}=\sin{\operatorname{am}(\frac{u}{M},\lambda)}$$
 </div>

 Where $\sin{\operatorname{am}(\frac{u}{M},\lambda)}$ is the elliptic function generated by the modulus $\lambda$.
-This is a remarkably straightforward equivalence between arbitrary elliptic functions from elliptic integrals of the first kind.
+This was a remarkably straightforward equivalence between elliptic functions with different moduli!

-It is this relationship that will be leveraged in the identities to come.
+This relationship would be used to generate other identities, some of which had surprising consequences.

 ### 4.3) The Multiple Angle Identity Under This Tranformation <a name="4.3"></a>

-By page 68, Jacobi had just finished clarifying how the complements, $k^{prime}$ and $K^{prime}$ behave under transformations.
+By page 68, Jacobi had just finished clarifying how the complements, $k^{\prime}$ and $K^{\prime}$ behave under transformations.
 He found that if $\Lambda$ is the quarter-period corresponding to $\lambda$, then the transformation from the previous section implies

 $$\Lambda = \frac{K}{nM}$$

 Keep in mind that $\Lambda$ has a complement $\Lambda^{\prime}$ just like $K$ has complement $K^{\prime}$.

 Having established many of the "basic" properties of transformations, Jacobi began to provide many identities regarding transformations between $k$ and $\lambda$.
-The one we are most interested in is an angle multiplication identity, similar to the double angle and triple angle identities seen previously.
+The one we are most interested in is remeniscent of the standard angle multiplication identities, such as the double angle and triple angle identities seen previously.

 NOTICE: We are going to change our notation *for the next equation only*.
 This is to keep consistent with Jacobi's notation.
 For the next equation, $\sin{\operatorname{am}u}$ is by default using modulus $\lambda$, and $\sin{\operatorname{am}(u,k)}$ means we are using modulus $k$.
 The identity is: